arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes3_Paginatioin_filtering_Sorting.md

 <div className="col-2">
      <ListGroup items={this.state.genres}
      onItemSelect={this.handleGenreSelect}
-     selectedItem={this.state.selectedGenre} // this line of code came out of nowhere .
+     selectedItem={this.state.selectedGenre} // this line of code came from this.setState
      />
  </div>
 ```